Black Cantabs Research Society project

 Urhobo Progressive Union and the Downing connection

 After graduating in 1948 and obtaining his Diploma in Education in London the following year, Igho returned to Urhobo to take up his position as Vice Principal at the new College, although sadly he died less than seven years later.
 He is pictured here in the 1945 matriculation photograph (centre, second row.
-DCPH/2/1/9: Image courtesy of Lafayette Photography Ltd).
+DCPH/2/1/9: © Lafayette Photography Ltd).

 Albert Adomakoh (1950, Economics)

-He was educated at Kumasi Government Boys School and, after he was unable to secure a scholarship to secondary school, continued his studies privately while working in Kumasi as a bank clerk for Barclays Bank.
+Albert was educated at Kumasi Government Boys School and, after he was unable to secure a scholarship to secondary school, continued his studies privately while working in Kumasi as a bank clerk.
 He passed the AIB’s Professional Diploma in Banking and the London Matriculation Examination and was then awarded a scholarship by the Ashanti Confederacy Council to pursue a university degree in Economics in the United Kingdom, matriculating at Downing College in 1950 and graduating in 1953.
-During his time at Downing, Albert played Hockey for the College, receiving his half-colours in 1951.
-He also sang in the College Choir.
-(See image gallery below).
+During his time at Downing, Albert played Hockey for the College, receiving his half-colours in 1951, and also sang in the College Choir (see image gallery below).
 While at Cambridge, he also worked for the qualification of Barrister-at-Law and was called to the Bar in 1955, the same year he completed his professional banking qualifications.

 Adomakoh was appointed Governor of the Bank of Ghana in 1965, Assistant Director-General at the United Nations Food and Agriculture Organisation in 1968 and Direct of Investments for Africa and the Middle East at the International Finance Corporation, 1970.
 In 2008, he was awarded the highest national award, The Order of The Star of Ghana.
 He died in 2016.

 With grateful thanks to all those who provided information, assistance and images for the archive project and exhibition.